monum/ofa-chatbot-v2/README.md

 ## Log Responses in Airtable
 1. To log responses in Airtable you will need to use Twilio Functions -now named Functions (Classic).
 We used [this tutorial](https://www.youtube.com/watch?v=xjt9YhNFrno) to get us started.
 Our function is [here](https://github.com/monum/ofa-chatbot-v2/blob/main/logData.js).
-2. To use the function in Twilio Studio you will need to add ‘Make HTTP Request’ widget.
+2. To use the function in Twilio Studio you will need to add ‘Make HTTP Request’ widget or a ‘Run Function’ widget.
+Configuration is similar between both in this case.
 <img width="218" alt="image" src="https://user-images.githubusercontent.com/87198109/201380016-50e59572-7611-4367-9677-65badf381d96.png">

 3. First give the widget a name and configure.